 In 2004, Washington’s civil legal aid community of providers and supporters formed the Alliance for Equal Justice to increase client service capacity through efficient and effective collaboration.

-Each year, the Alliance for Equal Justice helps more than 70,000 vulnerable, low-income people in Washington secure justice through its network of civil legal aid providers and programs, which help low-income people with comprehensive legal information, advice, and representation.
+Each year, the Alliance for Equal Justice helps more than 70,000 vulnerable, low-income people in Washington secure justice through its network of civil legal aid providers and programs.

 The Alliance is comprised of lawyers, judges, legal workers, volunteers and community leaders committed to the fair, effective, and inclusive administration of civil justice in Washington State.
 In partnership with clients and communities of low-income and vulnerable people, The Alliance works to expand meaningful access to the civil justice system and to identify and eliminate barriers that deny justice and perpetuate poverty.